apify/apify-docs-v2/sources/platform/actors/development/source_code.md

 # [](#source-code)Source code

+**Learn all about an Apify actor's code.
+Compare deployment options, create a custom Dockerfile, set environment variables and metamorph your actor.**

+---

 The **Source type** setting determines the location of the source code for the actor.
 It can have one of the following values: [Multiple source files](#multiple-source-files), [Git repository](#git-repository), [Zip file](#zip-file) or [GitHub Gist](#github-gist).

 ## [](#multiple-source-files) Multiple source files